longbuibao/discord-bot/README.md

 ## Features

 - `/reminder [WHAT TO DO] [WHEN]` : Specific what you want to do and when, Ex: `/reminder DO SOMETHING 15:15`
-- An a lot of things are in development...
+- And a lot of things are in development...

 ## Installation